Malaysia's opposition demands emergency debate on PM after graft allegations

 However, the DAP and opposition People's Justice Party (PKR) sought to stoke the furore, urging the speaker of parliament's lower house to call an emergency sitting on Tuesday.

-DAP lawmaker Charles Santiago said he and 72 others, including representatives of political parties and non-governmental organisations, had also lodged a police report.
+DAP lawmaker Charles Santiago said he and 72 others, including representatives of political parties and non-governmental organizations, had also lodged a police report.

 "We have asked that the police investigate the WSJ's assertion that billions were deposited in Najib's personal account and take necessary actions," he told Reuters.